JelleAalbers/multihist/README.rst

 ===========
 `https://github.com/JelleAalbers/multihist`

-Convenience wrappers around numpy's histogram and histogram2d.
+Thin wrapper around numpy's histogram and histogram2d.

 Numpy has great histogram functions, which return (histogram, bin_edges) tuples.
-This package wraps this tuple in a class with methods for adding extra data to existing histograms, slicing and projecting 2d histograms, etc.
+This package wraps these in a class with methods for adding new data to existing histograms, slicing and projecting 2d histograms, etc.
-Convenience methods are available for getting cumulative and density information, as well as basic statistics (mean and std).
+You can also access cumulative and density information, as well as basic statistics (mean and std).

 Synopsis::